-Open Days provide an excellent opportunity to visit the Faculty and meet tutors and students.
-The Faculty holds its main open day in April or May each year, and information sessions on the main University open days in June.
-There is a further open day in September, with additional open days in Spanish and Portuguese, German, Italian, and Russian and other Slavonic Languages in February and March.
-This year’s dates will be added to this page as soon as they are confirmed.
+Open Days ordinarily provide an excellent opportunity to visit the Faculty and meet tutors and students.
+The Faculty holds its main open day in April or May each year, and information sessions on the University open days in June or July and September.
+There are additional open days in Spanish and Portuguese, German, Italian, and Russian and other Slavonic Languages in February and March.

 Most students attending are in Year 12, but we welcome equally students from Year 11 who are finalising their sixth-form subject choices and looking ahead to higher study, as well as all others with an interest in applying (e.g. post-qualification, mature students).

-Please note that you must register and book a place to attend the events below.
+Please note that you must register and book a place to attend the events below, unless otherwise stated.

 Upcoming Open Days

 Our 2023 University-wide Open Days are Wednesday 28 June, Thursday 29 June and Friday 15 September.
 These days offer an ideal opportunity for you to explore Oxford, find out more about our courses, tour colleges and quiz tutors and students.

 Modern Languages sessions run across these days in the Taylor Institution Library and 47 Wellington Square (our main Faculty teaching spaces), between 10.15am and 3.30pm.

 It is not mandatory to register for an Oxford Open Day, although we strongly recommend that you do in order to receive our newsletters, full of top tips on how to make the most of your day.